DePINNetwork/depin-sdk/network/p2p/README.md

 and multiplexing to allow multiple stream-based protocols to share the same connection.
 Libp2p also provides an implementation of a message-based gossip protocol, GossipSub.

-Algorand's current network protocol sends messages between peers over bidirectional WebSocket connections.
+DePIN Network's current network protocol sends messages between peers over bidirectional WebSocket connections.
 Nodes that are configured to enable message-forwarding (including nodes currently called "relays") validate incoming messages, then selectively forward messages to other connected peers.
 This network implementation (`WebsocketNetwork`) sits